MindLyfe/MindLyfe-Platform/backend/lyfbot-service/README.md

-# MindLyf LyfBot Service
+# MindLyfe LyfeBot Service

-LyfBot is an AI-powered conversational agent for providing mental health support on the MindLyf platform.
+LyfeBot is an AI-powered conversational agent for providing mental health support on the MindLyfe platform.

 ## Features